ameyarahane/QueueWriter/README.md

 There is no configuration file that has all the configurable values (Queue properties, credentials, HTTP port number, etc.) but can be created.

+The API names are not nouns as is usually the case with RESTful API names.
+I am accustomed to naming them in a certain way and followed the same convention for this exercise.

 ### Use
 Note: All APIs require `Content-Type` to be set to `application/json`.